 Before I could type, I would dictate my stories to my parents, who transcribed them for me.
-I read voraciously, told stories to anyone who would listen, filled notebooks with my ideas.
-For Christmas one year I received a small battery-powered recorder, which I told stories into until I had filled up all its storage.
+I read voraciously, told stories to anyone who would listen, and filled notebooks with my ideas.
+For Christmas one year I received a small battery-powered recorder, which I told stories into until I had filled up its storage.

 When I was nine years old I decided I was going to publish a book.
 I had no idea what this meant, or when it would happen, but to me, it was the obvious next step.
 After all, the point of stories is to share them.

 When I was ten I attended my first writing conference, the Illinois Young Authors Conference.
 There was an author Q&A one night, and I remember looking up at the authors on stage and saying aloud; “One day, I’m going to be up there!”

 After a lot of research and writing, I published my debut novel, Honey Butter, at the age of thirteen and I’ve continued to pursue this career ever since.